mission

 muse

-MUSE (Memories Using Email) is a program that helps users muse over long-term email archives.
+Muse (Memories Using Email) is a program that helps users muse over long-term email archives.
 It mines email to help the user to reminisce about the past.
 It automatically derives the user's social topology based on email patterns and lets user browse and further edit groups in the topology.

 Click here to try out Muse on your own email archives.